-First class with distinction shall be awarded for the candidate who is eligible for the award of Degree (Hons) as per section 9.3 and obtained a minimum CGPA of 8.25 by passing all the courses in first attempt within minimum duration of the program as per section 4.3.1.
+First class with distinction shall be awarded for the candidate who is eligible for the award of Degree as per section 9.3 and obtained a minimum CGPA of 7.5 and above by passing all the courses in first attempt

-2. First Class First class shall be awarded for the candidate who is eligible for the award of Degree (Hons) as per section 9.3 and obtained a minimum CGPA of 6.5 within maximum duration of the program as per section 4.3.2.
+- 2. First Class First class shall be awarded for the candidate who is eligible for the award of Degree as per section 9.3 and obtained a minimum CGPA of 6.00 7.49 - 3.
+Pass Candidate who is eligible for the award of degree as per section 9.3, except complimentary skills mention in section 9.2, shall be awarded a Pass.